xuankimtran/docs-1/pages/katalon-studio/docs/upgrade-subs.md

 Successful payment will immediately change your subscription.

-## Upgrade to the annual billing cycle
+## Upgrade to an annual billing cycle

 An annual billing cycle represents one month of saved license costs per year and allows you to generate licenses for offline environments.